trezor/connect/README.md

 ## Versions

 We started tagging versions and releasing them to separate URLs, so we don't break any existing (and working) integrations.

 Currently, we are at version 2, which has an url `https://connect.trezor.io/2/connect.js`.
-The older version at `https://trezor.github.io/connect/connect.js` is still working, but not updated.
+The older version at `https://trezor.github.io/connect/connect.js` is still working, but new features are not being added.

 With regards to this repo - All updates should go to `master` branch, the releases are tagged.
 The `gh-pages` is the same older version, that is used at `trezor.github.io/connect/connect.js`, and it's there for backwards compatibility; please don't touch.